emojobo/CurrencyConverter-Phase-3/README.md

 To download use this program on your local machine, complete the following

 1. In the program repo from the link, click the green Clone or Download button
+2. Click Download Zip
-2. Open the Intellij or other IDE that supports Java
+3. Open the Intellij or other IDE that supports Java
-3. Click File and click the Open option
+4. Click the File dropdown and mouse over New
+5. In New, click Project From Existing Sources
-4. Navigate to where you saved the project and Open it
+6. Navigate to where you saved the project and Open it
-5. Once it is loaded, right click the project folder and click the menu item to Run the program
+7. Once it is loaded, right click the CurrencyConverter class and Run the program